sasha0552/nvidia-pstated/README.md

 3 - Threshold is controlled by option  `--iterations-before-switch` (default: `30` iterations)
 4 - Value is controlled by option `--performance-state-high` (default: `16`)
 5 - Value is controlled by option `--sleep-interval` (default: `100` milliseconds)
+6 - For GPUs without P-states support (like Tesla V100), low clock is controlled by options `--clock-mem-low` and `--clock-gpu-low`
+7 - For GPUs without P-states support (like Tesla V100), high clock is controlled by options `--clock-mem-high` and `--clock-gpu-high`

 ## Installation